-The Company's objective is to maintain a debt-to-capital ratio below 2.0.
+The Company's objective is to maintain a debt-to-capital ratio below 3.0; (2020-2.0).
 The Company believes that limiting its debt-to-capital ratio in this manner is the best way to monitor risk.
-The Company's debt to capital ratio was at 2.52 at the end of December 31, 2020 from 1.87 at the end of 2019.
-While the debt to capital ratio was above 2.0 at the end of 2020, the Company views this is a temporary situation and anticipates reducing this ratio below 2.0 in the coming quarters.
+The Company's debt-to-capital ratio was at 2.58 at the end of December 31, 2021 from 2.52 at the end of 2020.
+In the past, the Company's objective was to maintain a debt to capital ratio below 2.0, however the Company is cognizant of the fact that the largest liability on its financial statements, the "Liability for redeemable units" is considered "equity" and not a liability in the individual financial statements of the underlying funds that it consolidates.
+As a result, the debt-to-equity ratio of the individual funds is lower than that of the parent company.
+The Company has concluded that it has been too conservative in limiting its net liabilities to capital ratio at 2.0 and believes that the higher ratio of 3.0 is more appropriate.
 The Company does not have any externally imposed restrictive covenants or capital requirements, other than those included in the credit facilities (note 5).